An overview of Innovate UK’s loan programme for SMEs involved in late-stage innovation projects.

 What you can use a loan for

-You can use a loan to finance a late-stage research and development project categorised as experimental development.
+You can use an innovation loan to finance a late-stage research and development project categorised as experimental development.

 Experimental development includes: